FlyingPress Review: I Ditched WP Rocket After 10 Years for This!

 Pros:

-• FlyingCDN is genuinely fast.
-WireGuard-based with 100+ PoPs globally.
-Eliminates the need for Cloudflare or BunnyCDN in most setups.
+- FlyingCDN is genuinely fast.
+It runs on Cloudflare Enterprise with 330+ edge locations, including edge HTML caching most CDN setups can’t match.
+Eliminates the need for a separate Cloudflare or BunnyCDN configuration in most setups.

 Cons:

-• FlyingCDN costs extra.
+- FlyingCDN costs extra.
 The CDN is not included in the plugin price.
-It starts at $7.5/month for 10 million requests.
-For high-traffic sites, this adds up.
+It costs $10/month per site with 100 GB of bandwidth included, then $5 per additional 100 GB.
+For high-traffic, media-heavy sites, this adds up.

 Is FlyingPress Worth It?

-At $49/year for a single site, yes.
+At $59/year for a single site, yes.
 The math is simple.

 More importantly, it delivers better performance than the stack it replaces.
 I saw measurable Core Web Vitals improvements on every site I migrated from WP Rocket to FlyingPress.
 Not marginal differences.
 Meaningful improvements that show up in Chrome UX Report data.